 Heike Dumke MSc.
 Cognitive Rehabilitation Therapist, RCC, RRP

 Heike developed a fascination with Medicine and Psychology during her childhood and early teenage years, and in line with this fascination, has acquired extensive and varied experience in the healthcare profession through clinical and research work.
-Following the fall of the wall in 1989, Heike had an opportunity to move to Canada, where she pursued her interest in Psychology and was ultimately awarded an Honors degree in from Psychology Simon Fraser University in 2003.
+Following the fall of the wall in 1989, Heike had an opportunity to move to Canada, where she pursued her interest in Psychology and was ultimately awarded an Honours degree in Psychology from Simon Fraser University in 2003.
 Despite Heike’s interest in Psychology and neuropsychology, her continuing love of medicine directed her to study Neuroscience at the Brain Research Centre at the University of British Columbia between 2003 and 2005.
 She continued her educational career through studying Applied Applications in Clinical Psychology, obtaining an MSc from Leicester University in 2012.